mewna/g/README.md

 flow, you can "steal" the session from a previous shard with the same id / shard total, and resume the session on a new shard (potentially even on a different node!) so that you can continue your shard's session without any downtime.

+## Shard rebalancing

+Suppose you have `M` nodes, and a target shard count `N`.
+In an ideal world, each node would have exactly `N / M` shards on it.
+However, this isn't always possible.
+Suppose a case of `M = 4` and `N = 50`; the ideal case is each node having exactly 12.5 shards on it, which is impossible for obvious reasons.
+To solve this, we set a **threshold** of shards / node, so that the cluster will be *approximately* balanced.
+Specifically, the master will try to balance shards across the cluster such that each node will have `round(M / N) ± 1` shards on it.
+**This will only work if you have a shard count and a node count that actually fit within these numbers.**

 ## Node IDs

 G uses [Raindrop](https://github.com/queer/raindrop) for fetching snowflake IDs for many things.
 Eventually this may be a proper